Definitely-not-AWS-Workshops/workshop-2-blog/content/9-Set-Up-AWSome-Books-Repository/2-Review-CI-Workflow/_index.md

   - Upload the vulnerability report for review later if the scanning are not canceled.

 **build-image**
-- Builds a Docker image for the application.
+- Purpose: builds a Docker image for the application.
 - Steps:
   - Checkout the code.
   - Set up Docker Buildx.